saurabhpro/JAVA/Testing/JunitBasics/README.md

     return Arrays.asList(DynamicTest.dynamicTest("Dynamic Test", () -> assertTrue(1==1)));
 }
 ```
-For a more dynamic method, you can create an iterator that provides inputs, a display name generator, and a test executor – then use these in a DynamicTest.stream() method:
+For a more var method, you can create an iterator that provides inputs, a display name generator, and a test executor – then use these in a DynamicTest.stream() method:
 ```java
 @TestFactory
 Stream<DynamicTest> dynamicUserTestCollection() {